 # ApiResponse concern

-def render_validation_errors(record) # plural - actual method
+def render_validation_errors(record) # plural — the real method

 # ...